Higher Education Student Affairs

 Professor and HESA Program Coordinator

-Dr. Manning's research and writing interests include campus cultures, qualitative research methodology, and cultural pluralism.
-She published Organizational Theory in Higher Education (2013), Where I Am From: Student Affairs Practice from the Whole of Students’ Lives (2007, with Susan Borrego), One Size Does Not Fit All: Traditional and Innovative Models of Student Affairs Practice (2006, with Jillian Kinzie and John Schuh), Research in the College Context: Approaches and Methods (2003, co-edited with Frances Stage); Rituals, Ceremonies, and Cultural Meaning in Higher Education (2000); Enhancing the Multicultural Campus Environment: A Cultural Brokering Approach (1992, with Frances Stage); and Giving Voice to Critical Campus Issues (1999).
+Dr. Manning's research and writing interests include organizational theory, social justice, models of student affairs practice, qualitative and research methodology.
+She published Organizational Theory in Higher Education (2013), Where I Am From: Student Affairs Practice from the Whole of Students’ Lives (2007, with Susan Borrego), One Size Does Not Fit All: Traditional and Innovative Models of Student Affairs Practice (recently published as a second edition, with Jillian Kinzie and John Schuh), Research in the College Context: Approaches and Methods (2003, co-edited with Frances Stage); Rituals, Ceremonies, and Cultural Meaning in Higher Education (2000); Enhancing the Multicultural Campus Environment: A Cultural Brokering Approach (1992, with Frances Stage); and Giving Voice to Critical Campus Issues (1999).
 With HESA alumnus F.M.
 Munoz, Dr. Manning is also a chapter author in Harper, Schuh, and Jones's Student Services: A handbook for the profession (2010) and Stewart's Building bridges, re-visioning community: Multicultural student services on campus (2010).
-She has chapers published in Diverse Methods for Research and Assessment of College Student (1992) (edited by Frances Stage), Cultural Perspectives in Student Affairs Work (1993) (edited by George Kuh), and Spirituality and Campus Life (2002) (edited by Margaret Jablonski).
-She publishes in the NASPA Journal, Journal of College Student Development, and Review of Higher Education.
-Recent research projects include a study of white social justice allies with Garrett Naiman of University of California at Berkeley and Project DEEP with George Kuh of Indiana University and a team of national recognized researchers.
+She has chapters published in How Accreditation Influences Assessment (edited by Ratcliffe, Lubinescu, & Gaffney), Diverse Methods for Research and Assessment of College Student (1992) (edited by Frances Stage), Cultural Perspectives in Student Affairs Work (1993) (edited by George Kuh), and Spirituality and Campus Life (2002) (edited by Margaret Jablonski).
+She has published in the About Campus, the NASPA Journal

-Dr. Manning's national and local awards include NASPA's Outstanding Contribution to the Literature or Research (2007), NASPA's Pillar of the Profession, Fulbright Fellow (2003), Fulbright Senior Specialist (2004-2009), NASPA's Faculty Fellow (2007-2010), ACPA's Annuit Coeptis Senior Scholar (1997), and Kroepsch-Maurice Award for Excellence in Teaching (1992).
+Dr. Manning's national and local awards include the Robert H. Shaffer Award from Indiana University, NASPA's Outstanding Contribution to the Literature or Research (2007), NASPA's Pillar of the Profession, Fulbright Fellow (2003), Fulbright Senior Specialist (2004-2009), NASPA's Faculty Fellow (2007-2010), ACPA's Annuit Coeptis Senior Scholar (1997), and Kroepsch-Maurice Award for Excellence in Teaching (1992).

 Prior to her work in Vermont, Dr. Manning served as the Assistant Dean of Students at Emerson College/MA, Executive Assistant to Student Life at Trenton State College/NJ, Director of Student Activities at Curry College/MA, and a Residence Director at SUNY Albany/NY, Syracuse University, and Mount Holyoke College.